Alvin Plantinga’s Properly Basic Belief

 Plantinga calls his defense of religion reformed epistemology in honor of Calvinist reformers, adding, “What the Reformers meant to hold is that it is entirely right, rational, reasonable, and proper to believe in God without any evidence or argument at all.”[6]
 This is also Plantinga’s position.

 Plantinga acknowledges that a basic belief in God is potentially defeasible.
 That is, the belief in God could, in principle, be revised or discarded in the face of contrary evidence.
-Yet one is warranted to believe in God, he says, unless compelling evidence against belief is presented: “To be successful, a potential defeater for [a basic belief] must have as much or more warrant as [the basic belief] does.”[7]+
+Yet, one is warranted to believe in God, he says, unless compelling evidence against belief is presented: “To be successful, a potential defeater for [a basic belief] must have as much or more warrant as [the basic belief] does.”[7]+

 On Plantinga’s view, the degree of warrant for a basic belief does not depend on objective evidence.
 If it did, it would not be a basic belief.
 It would instead be an inferential (non-basic) belief.
-According to Plantinga, the stronger one’s commitment to a basic (non-evidentialist) belief in God, the stronger one would require the anti-God evidence to be before abandoning belief.
+According to Plantinga, the stronger one’s commitment to a basic, non-evidentialist belief in God, the stronger one would require the anti-God evidence to be before abandoning belief.

 Peoples replies that the sensus divinitatis is reliable because God made it so, and we know that through our sensus divinitatis.
 This reminds me of the old affirmation, “I know God exists because the Bible tells me so, and I know the Bible is true because God inspired it.”
 Peoples’s just-so story, which is the same as Plantinga’s, is viciously circular reasoning.
 Merely stipulating that God gave us a sensus divinitatis carries no more weight than merely stipulating that God exists.
+It just takes longer to say.

 Plantinga, when challenged to provide evidence for our alleged divine sense, proposes that we survey the general population.
 The more common a belief in God is, he suggests, the more likely it is to be a product of the sensus divinitatis.
 One wonders whether Plantinga’s “majority rules” solution was motivated by his living in a society where believers constitute 90 percent of the population.

-It’s no wonder that Time magazine described Plantinga as “America’s leading orthodox Protestant philosopher of God.”[11]
-He presents a dolled up version of the same tiresome tripe that fundamentalist preachers have long bellowed from their pulpits.
 Plantinga’s epistemology is couched in sophisticated philosophical jargon.
 It’s delivered with academic urbanity and is taken seriously by bright people.
 But at its core lies an appeal to the ever-present human impulse to shield oneself from counterarguments, claim special faculties, and denigrate adversaries.
-Reformed epistemology encourages contending sects to hunker down and neglect philosophical due diligence.
-As philosopher Michael Martin predicted, it will have a balkanizing effect on what should ideally be open-minded nonpartisan discussions.
+Reformed epistemology, in practice, encourages contending sects to hunker down and neglect philosophical due diligence.
+As philosopher Michael Martin predicted, it will have a balkanizing effect on what should ideally be open-minded discussions.

 Plantinga hoped to show that belief in God is rational even without supporting arguments.
 If you lived in a cave fifty thousand years ago, belief in supernatural beings without supporting arguments would not be diagnostic of irrationality.
 But in our modern interconnected world, where information is available at our fingertips, belief in God without rational supporting arguments is symptomatic of, at best, intellectual laziness or, at worst, ideological hackery.